dotnet/docs-maui/docs/migration/native-essentials.md

 # [Android](#tab/android)
 <!-- markdownlint-enable MD025 -->

-In any <xref:Android.App.Activity> that's launched you must call the `Platform.Init` method, which is in the <xref:Microsoft.Maui.ApplicationModel> namespace, from the `OnCreate` method:
+In any <xref:Android.App.Activity> that's launched, you must call the `Platform.Init` method, which is in the <xref:Microsoft.Maui.ApplicationModel> namespace, from the `OnCreate` method:

 ```csharp
 using Android.Content.PM;